experimentalpolitics/immigration/material/design.md

 ## Notes

 - Only edit this file as `.md` --- not `.docx`!
-- add item randomization
+- add item randomization etc.
-- *additional items to consider*: political efficacy, racial resentment, turnout, how many (politicians) followed on twitter, posting on social media

 ## MTurk Details

-- *Title:* Media Use and News Consumption
+- *Title:* Media Usage and News Consumption
 - *Description:* Answer a short survey about your personal media diet and issues currently discussed in the news.
-- *Time Alotted:* TBD
+- *Length:* TBD
-- *Reward*: TBD
+- *Reward:* TBD
 - *Requirements:* 90% approval rate, location US, total approved HITs no less than 100

 ## Survey Flow Overview

 - Pre-treatment measures:
-    - Media use
+    - Media usage
     - Exposure to immigration
     - Political attitudes & participation
 - Experimental manipulation: